|The two geniuses who created the first wearable computer ever, in order to beat roulette and the casinos.|

 While the inventors of these devices decided not to pursue with their plans, there were other groups who built on this technology and came up with their own projects.
 The “Romeo Project” is one of the most successful attempts and in the wake of their owners winning a lot of money in Las Vegas casinos, the technology was banned.
 The fact that Nevada devices law prohibite the use of any roulette or blackjack devices that could predict the outcome, says a great deal about Thorp and Shanon’s contribution.

-[The objective of the film was to gather data on roulette orbits to verify that they repeat to a high enough degree to allow predictability.
+[By recording spins with a video recorder we tried to gather data on roulette orbits to verify that they repeat to a high enough degree to allow predictability.
 The wheel used here is half scale.
 I (or my wife) spin the ball and once it is in motion I lift off the top so the ball is more clearly visible circling on the track.
 A stopwatch that is marked in 0.01 sec. divisions runs at the same time.
 The purpose of this is to time each frame as I was reluctant to depend solely on the camera mechanism to deliver frames at equally spaced intervals as a substitute for the stopwatch.

 From the time in each frame and the ball location I planned to plot the orbit arising from one launch of the ball.
 Comparing the plots of the several orbits would show how consistent ball motion was from one orbit to the next.
 Each spin of the ball is “labeled” by a playing card in the lower right corner of the film.
 Although the stopwatch is difficult to read in the film, I planned to read the time values and the ball positions by placing the film under a microscope.
 The lady in the film is my wife Vivian.